1605200517/cloud-init/doc/rtd/topics/network-config-format-v2.rst

 ``types``..

 Cloud-init will read this format from system config.
-For example the following could be present in ``/etc/cloud/cloud.cfg.d/custom-networking.cfg``::
+To disable networking, for example the following could be present in ``/etc/cloud/cloud.cfg.d/custom-networking.cfg``::

   network:
     version: 2
     ethernets: []

+The official netplan site suggests for a default DHCP configuration the following snippet:

+  network:
+   version: 2
+   renderer: NetworkManager

 It may also be provided in other locations including the :ref:`datasource_nocloud`, see :ref:`default_behavior` for other places.